mccsoft/backend-frontend-template/README.md

 ## How to set up CI/CD
 1. First of all, you need to create an email for your project.
-It will be needed for registering in 3rd party systems that the project will use (e.g. Sentry)
+It will be needed for registering in 3rd party systems that the project will use (e.g. Sentry and Loggly)
-   1. Ask Igor to create an email (e.g. studyapp@mcc-tomsk.de)
 1. Go to Azure and create Pipeline.
 Specify `azure-pipelines.yml` as the source of pipeline.
 1. Give access for WRITING to Repo for your Pipeline.
 This is required for Tagging your sources when App is deployed.
 Instructions: https://elanderson.net/2020/04/azure-devops-pipelines-manual-tagging/
 1. Set up Container Registry to push images to.